Learning and thinking differences that cause trouble with reading

 Reading difficulties can also be caused by differences in how the brain develops and functions.
 These learning and thinking differences don’t go away.
 But with the right support, kids can make big strides in reading.

-What it is:Dyslexia is a common learning difference that makes reading difficult.
+is a common learning difference that makes reading difficult.
 It can also cause trouble with other skills, like spelling, writing, and math.

 The reading connection: Kids with dyslexia struggle with

-decoding.
+.
 This means they have trouble connecting letter symbols to the sounds they make.
 And that makes it hard for them to read fluently and accurately.

 It can also impact